Georgianna Coff

-Georgianna Coff (May 20, 1853 – March 7, 1941) was a formerly enslaved domestic worker in Larimer County, Colorado.
-At the time of her death, she was Fort Collins' only formerly enslaved resident.
+Georgianna Coff (May 20, 1853 – March 7, 1941), known as "Mammy" Coff, was a formerly enslaved domestic worker in Larimer County, Colorado.
+At the time of her death, she was said to be Fort Collins' only formerly enslaved resident.
+She bequeathed her $10,000 estate (worth around $220,000 in 2025) to survivors of the family which once owned her.
+The bequest was subject to a dispute after her death.

 Biography

 Early life

 Georgianna Coff (c.
 May 20, 1853 – March 7, 1941) was a formerly enslaved person born into slavery in Mississippi.
 It is unknown who her parents were.
 Sometime between 1864 and 1865 she was given to John Aleck Lunn's grandmother, Mrs. Thomas Lunn, who lived in Grand Rapids, Michigan.
 She came from the Mississippi plantation of Lunn's great-uncle, George Hay.
 George Hay was the only person on either side of the family that lived in Mississippi.
 After the 13th Amendment passed, Coff continued to live with the Lunn family and considered herself as a part of the Lunn family.
 In 1881, Georgianna Coff moved with the Lunns to Colorado.

 Domestic service

 After the passing of the 13th Amendment, Coff remained with the Lunn family and worked within the domestic service sector.
-She lived in multiple states where she was the caretaker of many children, being known as "Mammy" to them.
+She lived in multiple states where she looked after many children, being known as "Mammy".
+Coff was a skilled hand worker and spent many hours crocheting pieces for her friends.

-Based on a 1900s Michigan census, Georgianna moved back to Grand Rapids and worked domestic labor.
-Leaving for Los Angeles, California in 1913, and then Pasadena, Georgianna worked as a domestic servant for the Tuft household in 1920.
+Based on a 1900s Michigan census, Coff moved back to Grand Rapids and worked domestic labor.
+Leaving for Los Angeles, California in 1913, and then Pasadena, Coff worked as a domestic servant for the Tuft household in 1920.
 According to her obituary, she also worked as a maid for Mary A. Welch, the widow of Andrew Lunn.
 When the Lunn family needed help, she would return to the family to help.